Table of Contents:

 Applying for public benefits such as Medicaid, SNAP (food stamps) and cash assistance, like TANF and GA, is often a confusing process, even for non-immigrants.
 For immigrants, the system is even more complicated.
 For basic information about immigrant eligibility, download our brochure in English or in Spanish.
 This page provides information about some of the most common questions and concerns regarding immigrants applying for benefits for themselves or their families.
 Because figuring out how immigration law and rules about public benefits work together can be so complicated, if you have any questions, you should call our office at (505) 255-2840.

 Because of the way immigration law and public benefits law intersect, the rules about which immigrants may qualify for which types of benefits are complex.
 This chart provides a comprehensive view of eligibility, organized by benefit program; it is also available in Spanish.
-This chart, organized by immigration status, provides information on a more limited number of New Mexico benefits programs.
+This table, organized by immigration status, provides information on a more limited number of New Mexico benefits programs.

 As a general rule: